newnightcoder/PRACTICAL-JS-blog-series/HOW REACT SAVED MY LIFE.md

 No-brainer alert: a website or app is a construction **built** of different elements (navbar/menu, sections/pages, footer etc...).
 We agree on that.
 So we can see these elements as the **components** of the website.
-Well that's React rule#1 in a nutshell!
+Well, that's React rule#1 in a nutshell!

 In the code, you write the components as a class (class component) or a function (functional component).
 1 (one) JS file per component.
 No variable naming conflicts anymore and cherry on top: components are reusable! of course! reusable in other projects (a contact form for example!), or in the same project several times (a button!)